coleenquadros/configuration/docs/app-sre/sop/gabi-instances-request.md

 ## Access Gabi Instances

-Once gabi is deployed, authorized users can use their person cluster token to access gabi enpoint.
+Once gabi is deployed, authorized users can use their person cluster token to access gabi endpoint.

 1. Login into the cluster console
 2. Make sure user have view access to the namespace that contains the gabi instance.